Tropical Depression Ten-E Public Advisory Number 2

 For the eastern North Pacific...east of 140 degrees west longitude:

-with a tropical wave.
-Environmental conditions appear conducive for
+Environmental conditions appear conducive for some slow development

 * Formation chance through 48 hours...low...near 0 percent.